Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Applications to the analysis of Gravitational Wave data

-We then perform parameter estimation on the waveform and noise parameters, using the Hyperbolic likelihood as written in eq.~(\ref{eq:hypf_no_white}).
-The result is presented in figure~\ref{fig:ubcs_alpha_delta}.
-For the injection defined in Eq.~(\ref{eq:sim_psd_params}), we recover all the waveform parameters, plus the $\alpha$ and $\delta$ hyper-parameters of the Hyperbolic distribution, whose $2\mrm{D}$-posteriors slice is shown in Figure~\ref{fig:ubcs_alpha_delta}.
-The dashed red line in this figure is essentially the $\log_{10}\delta - \log_{10}\alpha = \log_{10}S_n^{\mrm{A}\mrm{E}}(f_0)$ line, which represents the logarithm of the true PSD value of the noise given by Eqs.~(\ref{eq:sim_psd_model}) and~(\ref{eq:sim_psd_params}).
-The true noise PSD is recovered by our analysis as the ratio of $\delta/\alpha$ as $\alpha\rightarrow\infty$ and $\delta\rightarrow\infty$.
-The waveform parameters are also recovered with identical posteriors as the baseline Gaussian likelihood case, where the noise is set to the true PSD value.
+Finally, the waveform parameters are also recovered with identical posteriors as the baseline Gaussian likelihood case, where the noise in Eq.~(\ref{eq:gaussian_llh}) is set to the true PSD value.
 This first result demonstrates the capabilities and robustness of the Hyperbolic likelihood in recovering both the correct parameters of the noise and the statistical properties of the residuals.